johnowhitaker/aiaiart/readme.md

 # AIAIART course

-NEWS: I'm working on a successor to this course called 'The Generative Landscape' which will be out in November.
-Development for that will be happening in [this repository](https://github.com/johnowhitaker/genai).
+NEWS: I'm working on a successor to this course called 'The Generative Landscape' which will be out mid-November.
+Development for that will be happening in [this repository](https://github.com/johnowhitaker/tglcourse).

 This repo contains the notebooks used for the AIAIART course.
 Part 1 (first four lessons) ran via Discord in September/October 2021.
 Part 2 started in April 2022 and wrapped up with Lesson 9.
 Join the Discord linked below for course-related chat and reminders of any upcoming additions.